John Carlson (radio host): Political activism

 In 1998, State Representative Scott Smith and conservative activist Tim Eyman launched Initiative 200, which attempted to prohibit affirmative action preferences.
 The campaign was soon handed over to Carlson.
 Within three months, the initiative received enough signatures to qualify for the ballot, and in November 1998, voters approved it overwhelmingly, 58%-42% partly due to its language. "(1) The state shall not discriminate against, or grant preferential treatment to, any individual or group on the basis of race, sex, color, ethnicity, or national origin in the operation of public employment, public education, or public contracting."

 In 2000, Carlson ran for Governor against popular incumbent Gary Locke.
-He won the Republican primary against State Senator Harold Hochstedder, but lost the general election to Locke.
+He won the Republican primary against State Senator Harold Hochstatter, but lost the general election to Locke.
 Washington has not elected a Republican Governor since 1980.

 In 2005, Carlson and KVI morning host Kirby Wilbur encouraged listeners to support initiative 912 to roll back a nine-cent a gallon increase in the state fuel tax.
 The initiative gathered 420,000 signatures in 33 days but failed to pass at the polls in November.

 Chris Wickham (a Thurston County, Washington, Superior Court Judge) ruled that the comments and activities by Carlson and Wilbur on behalf of the initiative were in-kind contributions that must be reported to the Public Disclosure Commission.

 The ruling was later overturned unanimously by the Washington State Supreme Court.

 Carlson's articles appear on Crosscut.com, The Seattle Times and his own website, JohnCarlson.com.
 He maintains both Facebook and Twitter accounts (@KVIJohnCarlson).